fhdsl/AI_for_Decision_Makers/docs/02b-Avoiding_Harm-concepts.md

 There are two kinds of commercial AI tools (@nigro_ai_nodate):

 - those that are designed for public general use
-- those that are disgned private use with sensitive data
+- those that are designed private use with sensitive data

 Public commercial AI tools are often **not designed to protect users from unknowingly submitting prompts that include propriety are private information**.
 Different AI tools have different practices in terms of how they do or do not collect data about the prompts that people submit.
 They also have different practices in terms of if they reuse information from prompts to other users.
 Note that the AI system itself may not be trained on responses for how prompt data is collected or not.
 So asking the AI system may not give accurate answers.

 <div class  = warning>
 Thus if users of public AI tools, such as ChatGPT submit prompts that include propriety or private information, they **run the risk of that information being viewable not only by the developers/maintainers of the AI tool used, but also by other users** who use that same AI tool.
 </div>

 ### AI can have security blind spots